Learn how to create your own personal seed bank!

 We can mimic natural fermentation by removing as many seeds from the fleshy material as possible and placing them into a bucket or bowl of water for 2-4 days.
 During this time, the seeds with go through fermentation which will separate good seeds from bad seeds as well as removing germination-inhibiting substances such as viruses and mold.

 You should find that the good seeds sink while the bad seeds, mold, and pulp float to the top.
 Remove the good seeds after fermentation and dry them thoroughly.
 You can now place them in the freezer to be sure that any pests still hanging around are killed.
+Then they can be added to your personal seed bank.

 Dry seeds are found on plants that do not have a fleshy covering (beans, peas, peppers, herbs, etc).
 Allow these seeds to dry as much as possible while still on the plant.
 They can finish drying in a single layer in a dry room or in a solar oven.
 Now you can remove the pods or other outer coverings/shells/chaff.
 If you have plants that have tiny seeds, such as herbs, place the head of the plant into a bag and shake.
 The bag will catch the seeds as they fall out.